urmee04/Blog-Preview-Card-Romana-Akter/README.md

 #### How to Use

 1. Clone the repository or download the ZIP.
-2. Make sure the folder structure is preserved (`assets/images/`).
+2. Be sure to maintain the folder structure (`assets/images/`).
-3. Open `index.html` in your browser to view the card.
+3. Open `card.html` in your browser to view the card.

 - git clone https://github.com/urmee04/Blog-Preview-Card-Romana-Akter
+- cd Blog-Preview-Card-Romana-Akter
-- cd blog-preview-card
+- cd card.html
-- open index.html
+- open card.html

 #### Design Specifications
 - Mobile width: 375px